hull/hull-js/DOCUMENTATION.md

 });

 // You can specify a function for both the Event and the properties to be generated in a custom way.
-Hull.trackForm("form.trackable", function event(form, serialized) {
+Hull.trackForm("form.trackable", function event(form, serialized, event) {
   // Your custom logic to extract form Name return "Form Submitted"
 }, function properties(form, serialized) {